 Don't let life happen around you.
 Even the most passive person can remain proactive with their life after divorce.
 Being the "victim" of your spouse's infidelity or desire to leave the marriage is a surefire way of missing out on all of life's possibilities.
 After all, the true victim of circumstance is someone who waits until things happen to them.
 Take advantage of new opportunities and you will start to heal from the relationship.

 Letting Go of Control

-When in emotional pain you may struggle to retain control of the situation, in an attempt to reduce your pain.
-But when you are busy trying to control what is currently happening, you cannot see the possibilities of what could happen if you were more open to new things.
+When in emotional pain, you may struggle to retain control of the situation in an attempt to reduce your pain.
+But when you are busy trying to control what is currently happening, you cannot see the possibilities of what could arise if you were more open to new things.

 Letting Go of What You Want